 The No Action alternative would not involve log hauling, road construction, road reconstruction, road closures, or timber sale related road maintenance.
-This alternative would not change the use pattern of roads or correct existing road erosion problems.
-Road maintenance would remain the same.
+This alternative would not change the use pattern of roads, correct existing road erosion problems, or correct ineffective road closures.
+The MOU with ODOT, along Highway 216, would remain in effect and individual trees would continue to be removed as they are identified.
+These trees would continue to be available for the fire wood program.